-As explained in our prior article on QUIC, you may be seeing a lot of QUIC traffic in your packet captures.
-Assuming you have read that article, and understand that all QUIC traffic is encrypted, you know the only way to see some of the details is using Chrome itself.
+As explained in our prior article on QUIC/GQUIC, you may be seeing a lot of GQUIC traffic in your packet captures.
+Assuming you have read that article, and understand that all GQUIC traffic is encrypted, you know the only way to see some of the details is using Chrome itself.
 That does not mean that you can't use Wireshark as well.

-As you dive deeper into QUIC, you may want to refer to the detailed RFC drafts.
+As you dive deeper into GQUIC, you may want to refer to the detailed RFC drafts.
 Surprisingly there are approximately 30 internet draft specifications dealine with QUIC.
 You can find those drafts here.

 Next, you will want to perform a simple capture on your computer by:

-- Start Wireshark on your working Internet interface, making sure the QUIC profile is selected
+Start Wireshark on your working Internet interface, making sure the GQUIC profile is selected

-Using the profile, click on the Display Filter bookmark, and select the QUIC packets only filter:
+Using the profile, click on the Display Filter bookmark, and select the GQUIC packets only filter:

 Knowing the source and destination ports in Layer 4 UDP is important so I have created UDP port columns.
 QUIC uses the Ephemeral Port range, and it can have ports translated in NPAT without issue.
 These ports are never the same, so you may find that firewall configuration may need to be flexible here.